Snorfield/The-Library-Of-Shaders/README.md

 uniform vec4      iDate;                 // (year, month, day, time in seconds)
 ```

+For certain effects that may use more then four input channels, you should specify that it won't work in ShaderToy in the article, and then continue incrementing the `iChannel` value by one (e.g `iChannel4`).

 It's recommended to also test the code before committing it. :)

 ### Rule 2